Chilled Cucumber Soup with Avocado

 What can I use instead of yogurt?

-Try a mix of blended silken tofu or soaked cashews to keep it creamy and dairy-free.
+Try blended silken tofu or soaked cashews to keep the soup creamy and completely dairy-free.

 • 2 ripe avocados